 - To re-engage children and young people through innovative and creative learning methods, promoting a love for lifelong learning

 - To provide high quality personalised education and therapeutic support

-- To enable children and young people to successfully reintegrate back or transition into mainstream education.
+- To enable children and young people to successfully transition onto the next appropriate stage of their education.

 Overall, there is much more ambition and aspiration for pupils.
 Everyone is energised and focused on improving the school still further.